marmara-machine-learning/Facial_Keypoints_NaimishNet_GPU/README.md

 # Facial_Keypoints_NaimishNet_GPU
 Facial Keypoints NaimishNet with GPU

-This project use GPU to find facial keypoints using the model of **NaimishNet**
+This project uses GPU to find facial keypoints using the model of **NaimishNet**